agoralabs/appmesh-demo-aws/README.md

 nodepools.karpenter.sh                       2024-06-24T12:33:02Z
 ```

-- Verify that the Karperter Controller pods are created in the Kubernetes clsuter :
+- Verify that the Karpenter Controller pods are created in the Kubernetes clsuter :

 ```
 $ kubectl get pods -n karpenter